spcmarine/JET-Challenge/README.md

   ```

 You should see the message 'Server listening on port 3000' appear in your terminal.
+You will need to open a second terminal before entering the final command.

 4. **Open the HTML File**:
 - For Windows: